numencode/wn-backup-plugin/README.md

 The command creates a compressed tarball file, which is an archive of all the project files in the current directory.
 The name of the archive is the current timestamp with the extension of `.tar.gz`.
-The timestamp format can be explicitly specified, although the default format is `Y-m-d_H-i-s`.
+The timestamp format can be explicitly specified - the default format is `Y-m-d_H-i-s`.
 The command can also upload the file to the cloud storage, if an argument is provided.
 You can exclude explicitly selected folders from the archive.

 This command is useful if it's set in the Scheduler to create a complete backup once a week and upload it to the cloud storage.